 Less high-tech but equally handy are the Ateca’s roomy back seats, which can fit three people abreast in reasonable comfort.
 The boot’s big too, with more than enough space for a family’s worth of holiday clobber, but it’s a shame it lacks the adjustable boot floor that makes a Tiguan’s load space so flexible.

 The trade off for the Ateca’s fun driving experience is slightly firm suspension – aren’t SUVs meant to be comfortable?

 You can get the Ateca with a decent range of diesel engines – the best bet if you do lots of long trips is the 2.0-litre diesel with 150hp.
 It’s quick but also economical, although it does get quite expensive when paired with SEAT’s fast-shifting DSG automatic gearbox.
-Sadly the Ateca’s best petrol engine – the 1.4-litre, 150hp version – has gone off sale for a while.
-If you want this brilliant engine in a similar SUV then take a look at the Skoda Karoq’s near-identical 1.5-litre engine.
+The Ateca’s best petrol engine is the 1.5-litre, 150hp.
+It offers good performance, stays smooth and quiet most of time and doesn’t use copious amounts of fuel.

 You can also get the Ateca with four-wheel-drive, but it’s not worthwhile unless you live somewhere that gets seriously bad winter weather.
 Four-wheel-drive Atecas cost more and use more fuel than the two-wheel-drive versions, which undoes the Ateca’s good-value proposition – in which case you may as well get a VW Tiguan.